 A study in contrast with white walls and dark wood accents, Café Claudel by French Creations transports 1920s Parisian chic to Hong Kong, together with a touch of bygone colonial romance.
 The menu is bistro comfort foods, with headlining dishes ranging from roast chicken to cod fillet.
 There’s also some quirky takes on classic Chinese dishes, like the Peking duck sliders that we can’t wait to sink our teeth into!

-The Chinese Library & The Dispensary
+The Chinese Library, The Dispensary & The Statement

 Bad-boy designer Ashley Sutton aims to mesmerise guests yet again with his latest bar, Dragonfly.
 Already well known for his out-of-the-world designs at Dear Lilly, The Iron Fairies, J. Boroski, Yojimbo and Ophelia, his newest project is rumoured to dazzle with hand-cast table and bar tops that reflect the history and heritage of the old CPS.
 We wonder if there are shackles involved, for a more risqué take on the site’s prison heritage.